ThePalaceProject/circulation-admin/README.md

 You can also use the `n` npm package to manage Node versions, or simply install the Node binary directly.

-This project uses npm 9.5.1.
+This project uses the latest version of npm.
 You can update npm with `npm update -g npm`.
 You can confirm the versions of node and npm you are using with `node --version` and `npm --version`.

 Once you have installed the correct versions of Node and npm, run `npm i` to install all dependencies.